<- Return to FTA Home Page | <- Return to FTA Tax Rates Page

 Tracking and Licensing: Massachusetts Cannabis Control Commission

 Taxes: Massachusetts Dept. of Revenue

-Voters recently approved Ballot Proposal 1 in the 2018 election authorizing the cultivation, distribution and retail sales of recreational marijuana.
+Voters recently approved Ballot Proposal 1 in the 2018 election authorizing the cultivation, distribution and retail sales of recreational Marihuana.
 State policymakers now need to approve legislation to implement the proposal.
 Details on taxes and regulation will be spelled out in future legislation.
-Proposal 1 sets a December 6, 2019 date for legal retail sales.
+Legal retail sales began on December 6, 2019.